Study Abroad FAQs

 6. How do I finalize approval of my courses?

-Once you return from your off-campus study and your courses are approved for Bates credit by the Off-Campus Study office, then you can meet with the Department Chair again to finalize the application of those credits to the major in sociology.
+Once you return from your off-campus study and your courses are approved for Bates credit by the Center for Global Education, then you can meet with the Department Chair again to finalize the application of those credits to the major in sociology.

 7. What off-campus study programs do Bates sociology students most often select?